 Most brake calipers are a dark color primarily to hide dirt and reduce the effort of cleaning them.
 When changing to a bright caliper paint, you may find that you are needing to clean the calipers more often but it’s worth it once cleaned.

 Table of Contents

 - Brake Caliper Paint Buying Guide

 |Caliper Paint||Complete Kit?||Colors|

 |G2 Paint System Set||Yes||15|

-When it comes to adding a personal touch to your brakes, you can’t exactly paint your brake rotors or even your pads.
-Therefore the calipers is the only component that is worth painting and you have the choice of painting them whilst installed or removed.
+When it comes to adding a personal touch to your brakes, you can’t exactly paint your brake rotors or pads.
+Therefore the calipers are the only component that is worth painting with the choice of painting them whilst installed or removed from the car.

-It is important to note that regular paint would not be suitable.
-Suitable paint for a brake caliper must be able to withstand heat, dirt and other chemicals.
-Using another type of paint would result in flaking, which will not look aesthetically pleasing.
+It’s important to note that regular paint wouldn’t be suitable for the calipers.
+The paint used for a brake caliper must be able to withstand heat, dirt and other chemicals.
+Using other types of paint can result in flaking, which won’t look aesthetically pleasing.

 Below is a list of the best caliper paints that are available in a range of colors and are able to withstand high temperatures.

 By far the most popular paint for brake calipers is the G2 High Temperature Paint System.
 The brand claims that their paint has the highest heat resistance compared to the any of the alternatives, which is ideal for those using performance brake pads.